New Zealand’s changing climate

 - Any drop in net emissions won’t reverse warming or return us to a ‘normal’ climate as there’s a long lag time between emitting greenhouse gasses and their effect (see the last time there was this much carbon dioxide in the atmosphere).

-- This is increasingly costly for all of us in a multitude of ways, from extreme weather, floods (rain and/or rivers), rising sea levels, ocean acidification, and loss of critical ecosystem services.
+- This is increasingly costly for all of us in a multitude of ways, from extreme weather, floods (rain and/or rivers), rising sea levels, ocean acidification, and loss of critical ecosystem services we need to survive.

 Fig. 1: Instructions for this interactive graph (Credit: The 2°